kencx/source/content/projects/keyb.md

 A lightweight hotkey cheatsheet in the terminal. `keyb` can create and view custom hotkey cheatsheets in a nice TUI.
 It supports fuzzy filtering, vim key bindings and is fully customizable.
-I personally use it everyday as a popup cheatsheet for keybinds or short commands.
+I use it everyday as a popup cheatsheet for keybinds or short commands.